CV

 Presentations

-"Writing for Advocacy: Teaching Women’s Historical Science Narratives and Writing in Environmental Studies," The College
+“Writing for Advocacy: Teaching Women’s Historical Science Narratives and Writing in Environmental Studies” on the panel, The Confluence of Historical and Speculative Narratives, College English Association, March 2023.

-‘You didn't think this was the end, did you?
+“‘You didn't think this was the end, did you?
 It is now’: Women’s Survivor/Revenge Narratives as Ecohorror,” The Society for Cinema and Media Studies, March 2022.

 “Hidden Gems on Campus: The Greenhouse,” Aurora University Faculty Teaching and Research Symposium, March 2022.